|Best wireless||HP Laserjet Pro Wireless Monochrome Laser Printer||SEE IT||

 A budget printer can still deliver the thing you want the most: fast, high-quality, black-and-white printing.
 A lower entry fee likely means connectivity options will be limited.
 You won’t see both ethernet and WiFi on a budget model and you can kiss copying and scanning goodbye.
 It will also probably hold less paper and toner than the more expensive models.
 But if you’re willing to forgo those features, here is the best option we’ve found on a budget.

-Best cheap laser printer: HP LaserJet Pro M15w Wireless Laser Printer
+Best budget: HP LaserJet Pro M15w Wireless Laser Printer

 At a little over 6 inches tall and about 14 inches wide, this HP laser printer won’t hoard space, but it still delivers fast, high-quality prints.
 Expect it to spit out 19 pages per minute, with the first page out in about eight seconds.
 This one only prints wirelessly.